ycpcs/cs320-spring2017/labs/lab03.md

 You should now be able to refresh your GitHub repository web pages and see the commit you just made.

+In GitHub, if you click on "MoveTheSquare" you can explore and see all of the changes that have been made to the files in the project.
+You can even view the code in GitHub.
+You will want to familiarize yourself with the GitHub interface for future use while developing our project.

 ## Step 9: Fetch and merge changes from other people

 Refer to the [Fetch/Merge](../resources/fetchMerge.html) document for instructions on how to set up remote tracking branches to track the changes made by other people.